fedorkosilov/literate-parakeet/README.md

 http://localhost:8000/projects/ - A list of github projects

-http://localhost:8000/projects/'id'/ - A detail page for particular github project, where 'id' is the 'id' of the project
+http://localhost:8000/projects/'id'/ - A detail endpoint for particular github project, where 'id' is the 'id' of the project

-http://localhost:8000/webhooks/ - A list of configured webhooks
+http://localhost:8000/webhooks/ - A list of configured webhooks for current authenticated user

-http://localhost:8000/webhooks/'id'/ - A detail page for particular webhook, where 'id' is the 'id' of the webhook
+http://localhost:8000/webhooks/'id'/ - A detail endpoint for particular webhook, where 'id' is the 'id' of the webhook

 http://localhost:8000/admin/ - A simple Django Admin interface to navigate and manage Projects, Webhooks, Users and Tokens